 What exactly are these challenges, and how might a brand go about navigating them?
 Let’s take a look.

-The risks of applying traditional thinking to modern customer journeys
+The risks of applying traditional thinking to digital customer journeys

 The big difference between today and yesterday is you need to consider how a customer wants to be engaged.
 If you’re thinking about how to design a mobile customer journey, begin with where you think your customer would prefer to have a conversation.
 If you don’t know the answer to that question, you need to ask them.
 If you can work that out the customer will be far more likely to engage with you.